Regular cartesian grids.

 grid

-Regular Cartesian grid partitioning a finite N dimensional space into a topology of element
+Regular Cartesian grid partitioning a finite N dimensional space into a topology of elements with integer coordinates.

 hypercube